Étude No. 2 in A Minor Piano PDF - Piano Notes & Tutorial

 What is the mood or feel of Étude No. 2 in A Minor Piano?

 Aching with nostalgia, joy and loss in the same breath, woven into a continuous, unbroken line, expressively ranging from soft to loud.
-It belongs to the Piano genre.
-The piece is played at 48 BPM.
+Played at 48 BPM.